Cedar Waxwing on Cascara Buckthorn bush - Photo: Mick Thompson

 Julie O’Donald (Pilchuck Audubon) has shared several of her own photos depicting a pollinator garden that she helped to established on a school property.
 Photo #1 shows the initial stage of lawn removal and soil preparation.
 Volunteers covered the existing sod with heavy cardboard before adding a mulch of beauty bark to hold the cardboard in place.
 They spread donated wood chips to create pathways throughout the garden.
 Photo #2 depicts an intermediate stage of the developing garden fourteen months later.
 Photo #3 displays an established garden at the end of the third summer.

 Julie serves as a volunteer with the Community Wildlife Habitat Program of the National Wildlife Federation (NWF).
-She credits her training with the Xerces Society and NWF that has enhanced her work as a Community Citizen Scientist in the creation of gardens for pollinators such as this example.
+She credits her training with the Xerces Society and NWF for enhancing her work as a Community Citizen Scientist in the creation of gardens for pollinators such as this example.

 Resources

-Provided here is a selection of websites for national and state-based chapters of organizations offering garden habitat guidance, plant databases, and suggested local nurseries specializing in plants native to the North Olympic Peninsula.
+Provided here is a selection of websites for national and state-based chapters of organizations offering garden habitat guidance and plant databases.
+Also provided are links to two suggested local nurseries specializing in plants native to the North Olympic Peninsula.
+For consultations on plant selections and habitat designs, please consider these local experts to help get you started!

 Audubon Plants for Birds